 Feel free to drop me a line if you have a comment about this blog, or a suggestion of a place to visit and write about.
 You can use the reply box right down below, or simply Email me.

 If you’re wondering who I am, I am British by birth but now have joint British-Belgian nationality.
-My profession is technical copywriter and I live near Leuven with my wife Liz who is a clarinet teacher.
+My profession is technical copywriter and I live near Leuven with my wife Liz.
 We have four adult children and one grandson.